Read Autumn — Chapter 5 here.

 “I’m going to pummel you again if you won’t play with me!” she seemed to say, brandishing the rope like a club, ready to bludgeon me again if I failed to join in her play.
 Unless I was under a serious deadline crunch, this usually worked.
 It was hard to resist someone so determined to have fun.

 That fall I purchased a sewing machine.
 As my first project, I decided to sew Autumn a little coat.
 I purchased a red, green, and cream colored fabric.
 I lined it in red and trimmed it with green piping.
 Autumn looked smart in the coat, its colors complementary with her creamy tan fur.

 I also sewed Autumn a Halloween costume.
-Using bright, colorful fabric, I sewed a ruffled clown collar, and ruffles for each of her paws.
+Using bright, color-filled fabric, I sewed a ruffled clown collar, and ruffles for each of her paws.
 I also made a ruffle to go on her tail, but every time she wagged, which was frequent, the ruffle went flying.

 On Halloween, we dressed her in the costume, and I painted colorful circles on her fur with washable fur paint from the pet store.
 I encircled one eye in blue, the other in red.
 Dan dressed in a clown costume as well, and I dressed as a ringmaster, using my riding breeches, coat, and boots.
 We made quite the festive trio as we handed out goodies to trick-or-treaters.

 The children loved Autumn.
 Always a fan of anyone who would play with her, Autumn wagged her tail and snuffled the visitors at our door as we handed out candy.
 The way she sniffed at their various Halloween bags, I think she hoped someone might offer her a treat.